 District 1 - The Honorable Cheryl Grymes

 The Honorable Cheryl Grymes is a Jacksonville native who is passionate about our community and public education.
 For more than 25 years, she has been involved in public schools from many perspectives and believes significant change and reform are needed to assure a quality education for all students.
 Ms. Grymes is a graduate of Wolfson High School and received a bachelor’s degree in communications from the University of North Florida and an executive nonprofit management certificate from Georgetown University.
 She became involved in the public school system as the mother of four daughters who graduated from public schools.
 She served as the district’s PTA president and was elected to the School Board in 1992 for two terms, where she served as chairman and vice-chairman.
 As the executive director of the Alliance for World Class Education, she worked with top-level business executives to assist with developing leaders and improving efficiency within the business operations of the district.
 Ms. Grymes also helped transition the Alliance into the Jacksonville Public Education Fund.
-Currently, she is the vice president of development for Big Brothers Big Sisters of Northeast Florida, an organization that places caring adult mentors in the lives of children facing adversity.
+She recently retired as the Vice President of Development for Big Brothers Big Sisters of Northeast Florida, an organization that places caring adult mentors in the lives of children facing adversity.
 Over the past years, Ms. Grymes has served on numerous boards and commissions.
-Her current volunteer activities include serving on the Jacksonville Chamber Education & Workforce Development Committee and the Education Practices Commission.
 She serves as a community coach through the Nonprofit Center and provides mentoring and resources to nonprofits within the community.
 Her favorite volunteer activity is being with her little sister through Big Brothers Big Sisters.
-She lives with her husband Warren, and they have four daughters, two sons and two grandsons.District 2 - The Honorable Scott ShineScott Shine is a Jacksonville businessman who has led Communications, Research and Strategic Planning efforts for Blue Cross Blue Shield, Barnett Banks, The Nemours Children’s Clinic, and Bank of America.
+She enjoys spending time with her four daughters, two sons and two grandsons.District 2 - The Honorable Scott ShineScott Shine is a Jacksonville businessman who has led Communications, Research and Strategic Planning efforts for Blue Cross Blue Shield, Barnett Banks, The Nemours Children’s Clinic, and Bank of America.
 Shine attended and graduated from the public school system.
 He holds a Bachelor’s of Science degree from Virginia Commonwealth University.
 He has served in several leadership positions with the City of Jacksonville, including being a member of the Jacksonville Ethics Commission and the Jacksonville Waterways Commission.
 Shine has also held advisory positions with the City including the District 2 Visioning Committee, Huguenot Park Advisory Board and as an Ex-Officio Member for the Downtown Development Review Board.
 He is active with several local non-profit groups, including being a past board member of the Youth Crisis Center.
 Shine is a former volunteer educator with the Florida Fish and Wildlife Conservation Commission and former USA Archery instructor.
 Shine, 57, lives in the beaches area with his wife of 23 years, Tibby Shine, and their son Jacob who Graduated from Duval County public schools and now attends the University of Florida.

 E-Mail Scott ShineRequest Scott Shine Speakers Bureau